gitsense/vsts-ext/overview.md

-**[GitSense](https://gitsense.com)** greatly enhances search, analytics and code review capabilities in VSTS.
+**[GitSense](https://gitsense.com)** makes searching, analyzing and reviewing code in VSTS better.

 With GitSense, you can:

 * Search for code, commits, and diffs on any branch, from any repository - in any combination.
-* Search for pull requests by assignees, code contributors, and more.
+* Search for pull requests by files, code contributors, and more.
-* Browse and share multiple repositories, branches, commits, and pull requests at once.
+* Point and click to compare and analyze changes across repositories, branches, commits, and files.
-* Never forget what was reviewed

-and more.
+and a lot more.

-Git novice or expert, developer or manager, GitSense can help you and your team, to work smarter and faster, together.
+Developer or manager, Git novice or expert, GitSense can help you and your team, to work smarter and faster, together

-### GitSense in 5 minutes
+### See what a difference can make

 [Watch how easy it is to compare and analyze branches with GitSense in VSTS](https://www.youtube.com/watch?v=a4Qu5wbVqfs)

-# Develop smarter.
+## Develop smarter.
 Develop faster.

-Get more done with smarter searches, better browsing and instant Git insights
+Get more done with smarter searches, better browsing and uniquely GitSense analytics

-## Search smarter
+### Search smarter

 Search for code, commits, diffs, and pull requests on any branch, from any repository - in any combination.
 With GitSense, you no longer have to question or double check search results for branch relevance.
 With GitSense, you will always know.